ggchd947/site-new/content/archive.md

 **2025, August - Finished reading The Place of Blessed Augustine in the Orthodox Church**

 **2025, August - Finished reading How To Live A Holy Life**

+**2025, September - Finished reading Theosis: The True Purpose of Human Life**